Improving Intrusion Detection with Domain-Invariant Representation Learning in Latent Space: Problem Formulation

 \subsection{The Multi-Task Learning Objective}

 In our latent space multi-task learning approach, we leverage the label information of the multiple source and cross-domain encoded data in the latent space during the training process.
-In our approach, we do a joint optimization of the classification and the reconstruction loss along with the MI regularization in the latent space.
-The total loss calculated over all the $N$ batches, each consisting of $l$ samples, during the training process can be given as
+In our approach, we do a joint optimization of the classification and the reconstruction loss along with the mutual information penalty in the latent space.
+The total loss calculated over all the $M$ tasks can be written as

 where, $\mathcal{L}_{ce}$ is the cross-entropy loss calculated on the latent space encoding considering the binary classification problem, given as,